-Based on the evidence and specific circumstances of this proceeding, the Commission does not find compelling Red Bird's assertion that its performance in North Carolina will be of the same quality as its affiliates' performance elsewhere.
-Although it appears Red Bird has the technical, managerial, and financial capability to operate the Etowah wastewater system, Red Bird is new to the state and, by its own admission, does not have a history of operations and management in North Carolina.
+Based upon the competent, substantial, and material evidence in the record, the Commission finds that Red Bird has the technical, managerial, and financial capability to operate the Etowah wastewater system; however, Red Bird is new to the state and, by its own admission, does not have a history of operations and management in North Carolina.
 As noted by the Public Staff, the Etowah sewer system has a large customer base, there are significant improvements planned by Red Bird, and the size of the WWTP and wastewater collection system are substantial.
-Based on these factors, a greater amount of bond than the statutory minimum is necessary to ensure the continued provision of adequate service if Red Bird is unable to continue providing service due to financial constraints, mismanagement, or other factors.
-The Commission therefore finds it reasonable and appropriate, consistent with the Public Staff's recommendation, that a bond of \$200,000 should be posted by Red Bird.
+Based on these factors, a greater bond amount than the statutory minimum is necessary to ensure the continued provision of adequate service if Red Bird is unable to continue providing service due to financial constraints, mismanagement, or other factors.
+The Commission therefore finds it reasonable and appropriate based on the specific circumstances of this proceeding that a bond of \$100,000 should be posted by Red Bird.

-The evidence supporting this finding of fact is found in Red Bird's Application and supplemental filings; the testimony and exhibits of Red Bird witnesses Cox, Thies, and Beckemeier; the testimony and exhibits of Public Staff witnesses Franklin, Feasel, and Hinton; and the entire record in this proceeding.
+The evidence supporting this finding of fact is found in Red Bird's verified Application and supplemental filings; the testimony and exhibits of Red Bird witnesses Cox, Thies, and Beckemeier; the testimony and exhibits of Public Staff witnesses Franklin, Feasel, and Hinton; and the entire record in this proceeding.

-In his direct testimony, Red Bird witness Cox testified that Red Bird has the financial, technical, and managerial ability to: acquire, own, and operate the Etowah systems in a manner that fully complies with applicable health, safety, environmental protection, and regulatory laws and regulations; and to provide reliable, safe, and adequate service to customers.
+In his direct testimony, Red Bird witness Cox testified that Red Bird has the financial, technical, and managerial ability to: acquire, own, and operate the Etowah system in a manner that fully complies with applicable health, safety, environmental protection, and regulatory laws and regulations; and to provide reliable, safe, and adequate service to customers.
 Tr. vol. 2, 30-31.
 Additionally, he testified that Red Bird is part of an affiliate group that has acquired and currently operates over 800 water or wastewater utility systems in other states and currently provides service to approximately 221,000 wastewater customers and over 146,000 water customers.
 Id. at 31-32.